Continued from Irked Mennonite

 I took a few deep breaths and opened the door.

 “Hey, sweetie, I am really sorry for coming over this early.
-I all of a sudden got this feeling that something was really wrong.
+I suddenly got this feeling that something was really wrong.
 I just had to check on you.
 Is everything okay?” he asked.

 “It’s okay, thank you for worrying about me, but everything is fine.
 You won’t believe who is here visiting me, all the way from Mexico,” I answered.